 There are a number of options available for professional accreditation.
 Interested students should consult the governing bodies to determine what elective courses may be needed to help them meet the requirements for professional standing in a particular organization and to learn about the various levels of accreditation.

 The Wildlife Society of North America administers the Certified Wildlife Biologist Program.
 The Wildlife Society, founded in 1937, is an international, non-profit scientific and educational organization serving and representing wildlife professionals in all areas of wildlife conservation and resource management.
 Its goal is to promote excellence in wildlife stewardship through science and education.
-Information on the Certified Wildlife Biologist Program can be found on The Wildlife Society website.
+Information on the Certified Wildlife Biologist Program for UNBC Wildlife and Fisheries students can be found here.

 The American Fisheries Society (AFS) offers a Professional Certification Program, which evaluates the education and experience of fisheries professionals.
 Successful applicants are awarded certification on a two-tiered system.
-Applications are evaluated on an ongoing basis, and applicants do not have to be AFS members.
+Applications are evaluated four times per year, and applicants must be a current AFS member to be certified.
 Certification may be used as: 1) a basis for evaluation for employment; 2) demonstration of expertise; 3) continuing professional activities; and 4) education and verification of professionalism.
-Information on the Professional Certification Program can be found on the AFS website.
+Information on the American Fisheries Society’s Certification Program for UNBC Wildlife and Fisheries students can be found here.